 - Check if your salary meets the minimum requirement for the relevant year

-- Collect extensive proof of your residence outside the Netherlands
+- Collect proof of your residence outside the Netherlands

-- Check that all documents are completely and correctly filled out
+- Check that all documents are complete, signed and correctly filled out

 Professional guidance can make the difference between approval and rejection.
 Specialists in global mobility compliance can help you identify potential problems and optimize your application strategy.
-They can also help in preparing convincing arguments for your specific expertise and correctly interpreting the complex regulations.
+They can also help with correctly interpreting the complex regulations and advice in case exceptions could be applicable.

-A rejection of the 30% ruling is not the end of the world.
+A rejection of the expat ruling is not the end of the world.
 By taking the right steps, filing a thorough objection, and preparing for future applications, you can significantly increase your chances.
-Don’t forget that there are also other tax benefits available that can soften the financial impact.
 The most important thing is to act proactively and seek professional help when necessary.
 For personalized assistance with your specific situation, contact our expert team.